jonathanMNg/Parallel-SQL-Processing-Supporting-Joins/README.md

 [192.168.1.8:50003/mydb2]: ./select_join.sql success.

 ```
-According to the illustrated join table above, the output is exactly what the output should be
+According to the illustrated join table above, the output is exactly what the output should be.